 Fly Fishing in Iceland

-Fishing in Iceland is heavily regulated to protect its delicate ecosystems.
+Fishing in Iceland is strictly regulated to protect fragile ecosystems.
 Anglers must acquire fishing licenses (veiðileyfi) for each river or lake they intend to fish in.
 These licenses are limited in number and are typically sold on a daily basis.
-Regulations may include catch-and-release policies, limitations on the number of fish that can be caught, and specific requirements for the type of equipment and bait that can be used.

-• Fishing is allowed from 7 AM to sundown.
+• Fishing is allowed from 7:00 AM to sundown

 Why Choose Firefly Iceland Car Rental